vlamen/dynvae/README.md

 For analysing the results it is helpful to use exp_gui.py.
 To automatically have this perform relevant computations (like encoding the training data) for all models, run it with --loop_through=True

 Further tools for analysing the energy landscape can be found in ./utils/experiment_analysis.py and ./energy_tools.py

+The data can be found on https://ufile.io/w8fuhfxx (for 30 days, we'll provide a new link afterwards).